 Best Time: October to June

 The Guru Ghasidas National Park is a beautifully protected reserve stretched into an area of 1440.71 sq kilometres.
-The park is one of the unique national parks in the area and is a must visit when travelling to the state of Chhattisgarh.
-It is located in the Koriya District of Chhattisgarh and was initially a part of the Sanjay National Park in Madhya Pradesh.
+It is located in the Koriya district of Chhattisgarh and was initially a part of the Sanjay National Park in Madhya Pradesh.
 However, after the formation of Chhattisgarh, 60% of the park landed in the Koriya district and this part was renamed Guru Ghasidas National Park.

 The Mandla Plant Fossils National Park in Madhya Pradesh has plant fossils preserved from 40 million and 150 million years ago.
 These fossils are spread across an area of 274,100 square metres which spans seven neighbourhood villages.